cblanquera/mcp/docs/documenting/API-Documentation-Style-Guide.md

 # API Documentation Style Guide

-The following guidelines should be used when creating an API document.
+The following guidelines must be used when creating an API document.
 Before reading this, please see the [Documentation Guidelines](./[Documentation-Guidelines.md)

 ## 1. Documentation Structure